EricssonResearch/Blind-Cache-Drafts/draft-thomson-http-scd.md

-Learning about header fields and out-of-band cache locations for resources in advance of needing to make requests to those resources allows a client to avoid making requests to the origin server.
+Learning about header fields and out-of-band cache locations for resources in advance of needing to make requests to those resources allows a client to avoid making requests to the primary server.
 This can greatly improve the performance of applications that make multiple requests of the same server, such as web browsing or video streaming.